mbogden/galaxyJSPAM/notes.md

   - Discuss with Dr. Wallin how to check brightness ratios between one galaxy and the other.

 - Comparison methods
+  - ALL comparison methods only return a machine score!
+	- Seperate function will return difference images!
+	- Will they all only take 2 images though?
+No....
   - Start by filtering out those that don't change much
   - Make 1 method name variable instead of boolean for each method
   - Needs general improvement